oehrlis/o-db-docker/lab/ex14/1x14en-Solution.md

-## Solution 1: Get known the Environment
+## Solution 14: Oracle RAC with Docker

 The following steps are performed in this exercise: